dachcom-digital/pimcore-toolbox/UPGRADE.md

 Container does now have a ```Fluid Container (Full Width)``` option which renders the default bootstrap ```.fluid-container``` class to the main element.

 *Columns*
 We simplified the `scripts/toolbox/columns.php` and `scripts/toolbox/columns/column.php` file.
+If you've copied one of the files into your website folder, check the markup!

+*Accordion*
-If you've copied that file to your website folder, check the markup!
+We simplified the `scripts/toolbox/accordion.php`  file.
+If you've copied that file into your website folder, check the markup!

 **New Element:** *Spacer* ([#19](https://github.com/dachcom-digital/pimcore-toolbox/issues/19))
 Disable the new Brick, if you don't need it.